Any links to Amazon are affiliate links.

 I remember when Brayden was one year old.
 He woke in the middle of the night crying.
 This was really uncharacteristic of him.
 I had the thought that maybe I shouldn’t go in, but I knew this was different and figured something had to be wrong.
 We were in the middle of moving and were in a different house than he was used to, but I didn’t assume that was the problem.
 I went in to find that he had diarrhea –the worst kind–the acid kind that burns the minute it touches the skin.
 I was very glad I had checked on him.

-For more on the idea of context, see Adjusting for Context.
+For more on the idea of context, see Adjusting for Context When Using Babywise.

 Keep A Log

 Maureen mentioned to keep track of what is happening.
 I agree with this and do this.
 I keep a log whenever I am trying to figure out or implement something new.
-See log
+I have an eBook of logs that I use with my babies.
+You can get your copy here.

 Length of Time